ISL: Chennaiyin's Csaba Laszlo - Player mentality will be the challenge in Goa | Goal.com

 "The club has reached a stage where we can say, we are Chennaiyin!
 I have to step in and follow what they have built up and add new stones to what has already been built."

-The head coach addressed the difficulties his team is facing due to the pandemic but reaffirmed that things are on the right track.
+The head coach addressed the difficulties his team are facing due to the pandemic but reaffirmed that things are on the right track.

 "It is not easy to do things virtually.
 But importantly we have zoom calls and have a fantastic internet connection.
 It is easier for us also to see and control the programmes even if we are not there.
 Everybody gets their individual training programmes.